 The anti-NMDAr antibody (ab), was first identified in 2007 by Dr. Josep Dalmau.
-The incidence of NMDA anti-receptor antibody encephalitis (anti-NMDAR) is estimated at approximately 2-3 cases per million.
+The incidence of NMDA anti-receptor antibody encephalitis (anti-NMDAR) is estimated at approximately one affected out of 1.5 million people per year.
 It is the most common type of autoimmune encephalitis and the second most frequent autoimmune encephalitis, after disseminated acute encephalomyelitis in children.

 Some patients experience a prodromal phase when the disease is developing with symptoms of viral-like or flu-like illness (e.g. headache, fever, vomiting, diarrhoea and upper respiratory tract symptoms), that usually presents 1-2 weeks before the development of psychiatric symptoms.
 It is not known whether the symptoms are due to NMDAR dysfunction, the systemic immune response to autoimmune disease or secondary responses to a viral infection which later precipitate autoimmune disease as seen in herpes simplex virus (HSV).
 A unique finding on an electroencephalogram (EEG), is a pattern called extreme delta brush.
 This finding, although only present in a minority of patients, will prompt an evaluation for anti-NMDAr encephalitis which in turn leads to a faster diagosis and avoids misdiagnosis and prolonged illness with rapid initiation of treatment.
 The diagnosis of anti-NMDAR encephalitis is confirmed by the detection of CSF antibodies against the GluN1 subunit of the NMDAR; serum testing is less reliable, with false negative results in up to 14% of cases.
 Therefore, it is important that both serum (blood) and CSF (spinal fluid) are tested as spinal fluid is 100% accurate to confirm the diagnosis.